meeshkan/website/src/blog/posts/2020-04-13-quickcheck-state-machine.md

 ## Initializing the model

 The first thing we need to do for our state machine is initialize the model.
-The initializer function needs to be polymorphic for both the `Symbolic` and `Concrete` constructors.
+The initializer function needs to be polymorphic as it will eventually accept both the `Symbolic` and `Concrete` kinds.
 In this case, as we are using an array as the underlying model, the logical initializer is an empty array, which is automatically polymorphic in both contexts.

 ```haskell
 initModel :: Model r